 - I have to find the site to read it.
 I publish a list of the sites I review every week, so please do look for your site!
 If you don’t see it, I’d love for you to mention your site in the comments so I can add it to the list!

 - Your post had to have been published during the last seven days (or so)

 Remember, you can find a list of the sites I check every week here.

 There’re a lot of good posts in the anime blogsphere.
 I hope this article helps you find some of them!

 If you’ve read many of my posts (like my review of Concrete Revolutio episode 9), it’ll probably come as no shock to you that I often enjoy talking about the political implications of any given anime’s storyline or themes.
-At the same time, I think it’s critical that we help each other feel safe to discuss and enjoy anime any way we’d like.
+At the same time, I think it’s critical that we help each other feel safe to discuss and enjoy anime in any way we’d like.
 That’s why I was really excited to find this post from The Aniwriter.
 It’s subtitle almost says it all: “Everything is Politics, Including Anime, and What That Should Mean.”
-I say almost because it also talks about the value of respecting each other’s perspective.
+I say “almost” because it also talks about the value of respecting each other’s perspectives.
 After all, it’s impossible to have an open discussion if all parties aren’t welcome at the table!
 The article ends with a plea for us all to work together so we can focus on the real problems — and just what those are might surprise you!

 Sometimes a straight-forward list can generate all kinds of great memories!
 The writer of this article from KAWAIIPAPERPANDAS made a list of anime characters sharing the writer’s birthday.
 I’ve seen most of the series (except for the character in #2)!
 I don’t want to give anything away, so I’ll just say that I have really fond memories of numbers 1, 3, and 4.
 Give the list a read and see what you think!